jphaugla/datastaxEncryptDocker/README.md

     secret_key_strength: 256
     key_name: system_key
 ```
 5. Save this edited dse.yaml file to the conf subdirectory and to the conf2 directory.
 It will be picked up on the next dse restart.
-Simplest is just do `cp dse.yaml conf` For notes on this look here:  [https://github.com/datastax/docker-images/#using-the-dse-conf-volume](https://github.com/datastax/docker-images/#using-the-dse-conf-volume)
+Simplest is just do `cp dse.yaml conf` and `cp dse.yaml conf2`For notes on this look here:  [https://github.com/datastax/docker-images/#using-the-dse-conf-volume](https://github.com/datastax/docker-images/#using-the-dse-conf-volume)
 6. Make copy of the cassandra node for each node (don't mix these up).
 ```bash
 docker cp dse:/opt/dse/resources/cassandra/conf/cassandra.yaml conf;